proxymc/it-specialist-projects/CISCO/Packet-Tracer/Wireless_Router_Hardening_And_Security.md

 - Changed the **administrator password** to a strong one (**cisconetacadrocks!**).
 - Re-authenticated to ensure the changes took effect.

-<a href="https://github.com/proxymc/it-specialist-projects/blob/main/CISCO/Packet-Tracer/Images/Wireless_Router_Hardening_And_Security/Changing%20Default%20Password%20.png?raw=true" target="_blank">Changing Default Password Image</a>
+<a href="https://github.com/proxymc/it-specialist-projects/blob/main/CISCO/Packet-Tracer/Images/Wireless_Router_Hardening_And_Security/Changing%20Default%20Password%20.png" target="_blank" rel="noopener noreferrer">Changing Default Password Image</a>

 🔍 **Lesson Learned:** A strong **router password** prevents unauthorized access and is the first layer of defense.